-Sharia Banking which regulates the banking system in accordance with sharia principles.
-Law Number 19 of 2016 concerning Information and Electronic Transactions (ITE): Regulates electronic transactions in Indonesia and needs to be ensured in accordance with sharia principle.
+Transaction Systems, which includes provisions on e-commerce with respect to sharia principles.
+(Atikah, 2018) In addition, there is Law No. 21 of 2008 concerning Sharia Banking which regulates the banking system in accordance with sharia principles.
+Law Number 19 of 2016 concerning Information and Electronic Transactions (ITE): Regulates electronic transactions in Indonesia needs to ensured and be in accordance with sharia principle.
 (Muhammad Rafi Mahendar Nasution, 2021)

-2. Sharia Legal Framework in Indonesia:

-- a.
+- b.
+Instructions and Fatwas: Bodies such as the National Sharia Council (DSN) of the Indonesia Ulema Council (MUI) issue fatwas that provide guidelines related to various economic and business practices, including ecommerce, to be in accordance with sharia principles.
+This fatwa serves as a reference to ensure compliance with Islamic teachings.
+(Mustaqim, Prinsip Syariah Dalam Operasional Online Shop: Analisis Fatwa Dsn-Mui No. 146/Dsn-Mui/Ix/2021, 2023) - 2.
+Sharia Legal Framework in Indonesia: - a.
 Civil and Sharia Criminal Law: In Aceh, which has special autonomy, sharia law is applied in the form of qanun or regional regulations, which include sharia criminal law and family law.
 This involves regulations that regulate aspects such as marriage, inheritance, and sharia crimes such as violations of adab.
 (Gayo, 2017) - b.
 Application in the Economic Sector: The sharia legal framework also includes regulations in economic sectors such as Islamic banking, Islamic insurance, and the Islamic capital market.
 This regulates the way business and financial transactions are conducted in accordance with sharia principles, such as the prohibition of riba, gharar, and maisir.
 (Nurhisam, 2016)